pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

 [https://github.com/pantheon-systems/terminus/blob/master/CONTRIBUTING.md](https://github.com/pantheon-systems/terminus/blob/master/CONTRIBUTING.md)

 ## Plugin Versioning
 Terminus follows semantic versioning.
-We recommend adopting `TERMINUS.MAJOR.MINOR` for plugin versioning.
+We recommend adopting TERMINUS.MAJOR.MINOR for plugin versioning.

-Given a version number `TERMINUS.MAJOR.MINOR`, increment the:
+Given a version number TERMINUS.MAJOR.MINOR, increment the:

 - TERMINUS version when is compatible with a new MAJOR version of Terminus,
 - MAJOR version when you break functionality in a backwards-compatible manner, and
 - MINOR version when you make backwards-compatible bug fixes.